Oral Insulin Delivery Nanoparticles for Diabetes Treatment

 Technology Overview

-This invention from the Trabolsi Lab at NYU Abu Dhabi describes novel organic nanoparticles for oral insulin delivery in the treatment of diabetes.
+This invention from the Trabolsi Lab (NYU Abu Dhabi) describes novel organic nanoparticles for oral insulin delivery in the treatment of diabetes.
 The invented nanoparticles show high insulin loading capacities, resistance toward harsh acidic conditions, and the ability to traverse the intestinal barrier.
 In proof-of-concept studies (Benyettou et al. Chemical Science 2021), these insulin-loaded nanoparticles demonstrated high bioavailability and reduced blood glucose levels in diabetic rats (T1D) to normal levels without inducing systemic toxicity.
-These nanoparticles can also transport insulin into insulin-resistant cells (T2D), demonstrating applicability and utility in treating both diabetes sub-types.
+Further studies have been conducted to determine differences between standard subcutaneous insulin injection and oral insulin nanoparticle delivery.
+Oral insulin nanoparticle administration reduced hemostasis disorders and improved the oxidant/antioxidant balance by reducing lipid peroxidation and enhancing the lipid profile.
+On the other hand, subcutaneous insulin treatment worsened lipid profile disturbances, lipid peroxidation and prolonged bleeding time which resulted in hypercoagulable state and endothelial oxidative stress.
+The nanoparticles also showed the potential to transport insulin into insulin-resistant cells (T2D), demonstrating their applicability and utility in treating both diabetes sub-types.
+Altogether, these nanoparticles are a promising preclinical drug delivery system for effectively reducing blood sugar and limiting complications in patients with diabetes.

 Background